 What is long-form content for a SaaS company?

-To put a value, I’d say long-form content for a SaaS blog is any content piece longer than 2,000 words.
+I’d say long-form content for a SaaS blog is any content piece longer than 2,000 words.

 Since SaaS topics are usually complex, the average SaaS blog post is longer than 1,000 words.